MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/aas-pbi-migration-overview.md

 - Dataset Build permissions are set for members of Read model roles.
 - Dataset Write permissions are set for members of Server administrator roles.

-Migration does not include:
+Migration doesn't include:

-- Service principals configured for the Azure Analysis Services model database are not included in the restored dataset.
+- Service principals configured for the Azure Analysis Services model database aren't included in the restored dataset.
-- B2B guest accounts configured for the Azure Analysis Services model database are not included in the restored dataset.
+- B2B guest accounts configured for the Azure Analysis Services model database aren't included in the restored dataset.

-Server redirection enabling client applications, tools, and automation processes to be automatically redirected to the newly migrated dataset in Power BI are not included in the migration step.
+Server redirection enabling client applications, tools, and automation processes to be automatically redirected to the newly migrated dataset in Power BI aren't included in the migration step.

 ### Redirection